coderholic/pyradio/docs/index.md

 If so, a notification message will be displayed, informing the user about it and asking to proceed with updating the program (provided this is not a distribution package).

 **Note:** Packages coming from a distribution repository will display no notification; it's up to the distro to update / uninstall **PyRadio**, as stated in [Packaging PyRadio](packaging.md).

+## OS Media Controls integration

+**PyRadio** can integrate with the operating system’s media control system.

+For more information, please refer to [the relevant page](os-media-controls.md).

 ## Remote Control Server